Washington public assistance and government aid.

 Pregnancy Medical Program – Public health care program for pregnant women and their children.

-Additional government assistance from counties in Washington
+Additional government assistance and benefits from counties in Washington

 All of these and other financial and public assistance programs are administered by Washington State Department of Social and Health Services (DSHS).
 If you want to apply for help, or to get more information, please call 1-800-737-0617 to speak to a representative.
 Or select your county below.